Michael Anagnos: History

-Michael Anagnos was born Michael Anagnostopoulos on November 7, 1837, in Papingo, a small village in the mountainous area of Epirus.
+Michael Anagnos was born Michael Anagnostopoulos on November 7, 1837, in Papingo, a small village in the mountainous area of Epirus, then part of the Ottoman Empire.
 His father was Demetrios A. Theodore and his mother was Kallina Panayiotes.
 His father was a farmer and shepherd and placed a high value on educating his son.
 The region was not disrupted by Ottoman rule and they paid a special tax to the sultan.
 Ottoman soldiers never came to the village.
-Anagos went to high school in Ioannina and attended the National and Kapodistrian University of Athens at age nineteen.
+Anagnos went to high school in Ioannina and attended the National and Kapodistrian University of Athens at age nineteen.
 Over the next four years, he studied Greek, Latin, French, and philosophy.
 Anagnos then studied law for three years with the intention of becoming a political scientist and journalist.
 At age 24, he joined Ethnophylax, a daily Athens newspaper.
 He later became the editor-in-chief.

-Anagnos took an active role in opposition to King Otto and his government.
-He was active in the dethronement of King Otto introducing lodges of Freemasonry as an element of dethronement with the aid of Giuseppe Garibaldi and one of his sons.
+Anagnos took an active role in opposition to King Otto and his government and was active in his dethronement.
+He introduced Freemasonry to Greece to agitate for dethronement with the aid of Giuseppe Garibaldi and one of his sons.
 King George succeeded King Otto and Anagnos left the paper because of a disagreement regarding the revolt of Crete in 1866.
 Greece was actively at war with the Ottoman Empire from 1821, and American Philhellene and Doctor Samuel Gridley Howe traveled to Greece during the 1860s to offer aid and relief.
 Doctor Samuel Gridley Howe met Anagnos and hired him as his secretary.
 Anagnos organized relief for the war effort and was in charge of the Cretan Committee's affairs in Athens.
 Doctor Howe had to travel back to the United States and invited Anagnos to Boston to continue his work with the Cretan Committee in New England around 1868.

 Anagnos arrived in the United States at 31 years old.
 He was a private tutor to the Howe family; Howe also founded the Perkins School for the Blind.
 Anagnos began to teach Latin and Greek to several blind children.
 After several years in the United States and with Howe's assistance, Anagnos began to teach Greek at different colleges.
 He married Howe's daughter, Julia Romana Howe, in December 1870.
 Anagnos's permanent home became Boston.

 Anagnos was Howe's assistant.
 When Howe was absent Anagnos was Director of the Perkins School for the Blind; he became very familiar with the system of teaching the blind and deaf.
 He studied the success of Laura Bridgman, a former student of the Perkins School for the Blind.
 This contributed to his work with Helen Keller, Thomas Stringer, Willie Elizabeth Robin, and other blind and deaf students.
 Howe died in January 1876; upon his death, Anagnos became the second director of the Perkins School for the Blind.